Custom SG 400 by Shonky Musical Instruments

 Not so much “go wrong” as “miss a trick”!

 Not much could go wrong, but then I thought, hang on, I advocate specialist kitchen painters at Traditional Painter because they have acquired a wealth of experience and knowledge, having focused on one specific area of the decorating trade.
 Regardless of the cynical views that kitchen painters are just another very good decorator who paints kitchens, the reality is, kitchen painting specialists with years under their belt bring an extra edge to a refurbishment job.
 They have a huge database in their head from past jobs that helps them identify specific problems ahead of time.
-They have developed a keen eye for detail spotting areas for improvement, right colours and so on.
+They have developed a keen eye for detail, spotting areas for improvement, mixing and matching the right colours and so on.

 The point is, all craftsmen are on a journey, we all want to learn, but how far do we need to go!
 Craftsmen customising musical instruments may use many of the skills we have learnt as kitchen and furniture painters, and vice versa, but there are plenty of differences around the edges.